cheesejaguar/seejeh/src/prd.md

 - **Why**: Transforms gameplay into an educational experience that builds mastery over time
 - **Success Criteria**: Players demonstrably improve their strategic thinking through hint system and AI interactions

+### Visual Capture Preview System
+- **What**: Real-time preview of stones that would be captured when hovering over possible moves, with distinct visual indicators and animations
+- **Why**: Helps players understand capture mechanics and evaluate move consequences before committing
+- **Success Criteria**: Clear, non-intrusive visual feedback that enhances tactical decision-making without cluttering the interface

 ### Performance Analytics
 - **What**: Detailed breakdown of performance by AI difficulty, favorite color preference, move efficiency analysis, and improvement trends
 - **Why**: Helps players understand their playing style and identify areas for improvement